paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

   (F) evaluation of the activities authorized under this subchapter.

-(3) **Consultation** — To the extent practicable, entities carrying out projects under this subsection shall consult with appropriate area agencies on aging and with other appropriate agencies and entities to promote coordination of activities under this subchapter.
+(3) **Consultation** — To the extent practicable, entities carrying out projects under this subsection shall consult with appropriate area agencies on aging, with the State workforce development board and local workforce development board, and with other appropriate agencies and entities to promote coordination of activities under this subchapter.

 ### Statutory Notes

 #### References in Text
-The Workforce Innovation and Opportunity Act, referred to in subsec. (b)(1)(H), (3), is Pub.
+The Workforce Innovation and Opportunity Act, referred to in subsec. (b)(1)(H), (N)(i), (3), is Pub.
 L. 113–128, July 22, 2014, 128 Stat.
 1425.
 Title I of the Act is classified generally to subchapter I (§ 3111 et seq.) of chapter 32 of Title 29, Labor.
 Subtitle B of title I of the Act is classified generally to part B (§ 3151 et seq.) of subchapter I of chapter 32 of Title 29.
 For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 The Fair Labor Standards Act of 1938, referred to in subsec. (b)(1)(J)(i), is act June 25, 1938, ch.
 676, 52 Stat.
 1060, which is classified generally to chapter 8 (§ 201 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see [section 201 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section201&num=0&edition=prelim) and Tables.

-The Workforce Investment Act of 1998, referred to in subsec. (b)(1)(N)(i), is Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-936, and was repealed by Pub.
-L. 113—128, title V, §§ 506, 511(a), July 22, 2014, 128 Stat.
-1703, 1705, effective July 1, 2015.
-Pursuant to [section 3361(a) of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3361/a&num=0&edition=prelim), Labor, references to a provision of the Workforce Investment Act of 1998 are deemed to refer to the corresponding provision of the Workforce Innovation and Opportunity Act, Pub.
-L. 113–128, July 22, 2014, 128 Stat.
-1425.
-For complete classification of the Workforce Investment Act of 1998 to the Code, see Tables.
-For complete classification of the Workforce Innovation and Opportunity Act to the Code, see Short Title note set out under [section 3101 of this title](./chapter-037-community-facilities-and-advance-land-acquisition.md#section-3101) and Tables.

 The Carl D. Perkins Career and Technical Education Act of 2006, referred to in subsec. (b)(1)(N)(i), is Pub.
 L. 88–210, Dec.
 18, 1963, 77 Stat.
 403, as amended generally by Pub.
 L. 109–270, § 1(b), Aug.
 12, 2006, 120 Stat.
 683, which is classified generally to chapter 44 (§ 2301 et seq.) of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section2301&num=0&edition=prelim) and Tables.